MOBILE APPLICATION DEVELOPMENT

-- The app must be designed strictly for a tablet or phone
+- The app must be designed for a phone/tablet.

-- The operating system must be mobile based such as Android or iOS
+- The operating system must be mobile based such as Android or iO.

 SKILLS: Mobile Applications are necessary to provide users with the ability to be productive while away from their computers.
 This event recognizes FBLA members who show an understanding in developing mobile apps.